 As can be seen from the discussion of the NeXus file hierarchy, NeXus arranges data into groups which have a type descriptor, the NeXus base class, associated with them.
-For each of these NeXus base classes, there exists a description of all the fields and groups possible within such a NeXus base class.
-And a documentation of the scientific meaning of the field.
+For each of these NeXus base classes, there exists a description of all the fields and groups possible within such a NeXus base class as well as definitions of the scientific meaning of each field.
 The collection of these NeXus base classes constitute the NeXus dictionary.
-The term class is a little misleading: NeXus base classes are no classes in strict object oriented notation.
-Rather they are dictionaries of allowed names.
+The term class is a little misleading: NeXus base classes are not classes in strict object oriented notation, but are dictionaries of allowed names.
 A common misconception is that NeXus users have to give values for all the names in a NeXus base class.
-This is not the case, only those applicable to the instrument and situation at hand need to be written to file.
+This is not the case; only those applicable to the instrument and situation at hand need to be written to the file.